-My son paddled vigorously and tired quick.
+My son paddled vigorously and tired quickly.
 The wind had turned him entirely backward.

 My dad managed to right him, and we all rested at the south dock once we arrived.
 Tired, but still invigorated.
 I took this time to tie on a Hard Hat Diesel jig.
 Who doesn’t like flipping docks, right?

 Large, husky men, old-timers, lined the shore throwing moving baits, swim baits, and bladed jigs.
 They all got a kick out of my son’s athletic charisma on his kayak.

 I spoke with one man who was casting at the end of the dock.

 “I’ve been here for hours, man!
 Nothing yet.
 It’s weird, you’d think they be up shallow by now.”

 I agreed with a smirk and chose my distance, waded back, flipped under the left overhang, and let my jig hit bottom.

 After a short while, I felt that thump, thump, thump, as my line began to travel away.
 I set my hook hard and received shock therapy, that feeling of every synapse in my brain firing in ecstasy.

 Later, I would be told: “Dude that hook-set looked sick!” by the same gentleman.